Hire UX designer

 They’ll maximize the way your app performs on your platform or device and help your users be more intuitive and natural.

-They can help understand how your users perceive your brand as a mobile app, always with them in their pocket.
+They can help you understand how your users perceive your brand as a mobile app, always with them in their pocket.

 UX/UI Relationship Managers: can help your company interface with your partners and integrate great user experiences.
 They’ll determine how users behave differently between your app and your partner’s apps, and they will help identify synergies between the two companies and brand identities.